 Finally, we know that strong directional selection skews the shape of phylogenies (Volz, Koelle, and Bedford 2013).
 In influenza H3N2, immune selection causes the genealogy to adopt a ladder-like shape where the rungs are formed by viral diversification and each step is created by the appearance of new, antigenically-superior variants that replace previous variants.
-This ladder-like shape can also be seen in the phylogenies of the OC43 and 229E (Fig. 1).
+This ladder-like shape can also be seen in the phylogenies of the OC43 and 229E (Figure 1).
 In this case, selection can be quantified by the timescale of population turnover as measured by the Time to Most Recent Common Ancestor (TMRCA), with the expectation that stronger selection will result in more frequent steps and therefore a smaller TMRCA measure (Bedford, Cobey, and Pascual 2011).
 We computed average TMRCA values from phylogenies built on Spike, S1, S2 or RdRp sequences of OC43 and 229E (Table 1).
 We observe that, for both OC43 lineage A and 229E, the average TMRCA is lower in spike than RdRp and lower in S1 versus S2.
 These results suggest strong directional selection in S1, likely driven by pressures to evade the humoral immune system.
 The difference in TMRCA between S1 and S2 is indicative not only of differing selective pressures acting on these two spike domains, but also of intra-spike recombination, which emphasizes the importance of using methods that are robust to recombination to detect adaptive evolution.